keyshade-xyz/keyshade/docs/cli/environment.md

 # `environment`

 The `environment` command is used to manage environments in Keyshade.
-An environment is a context in which secrets are stored and accessed.
+An environment is a context in which secrets and variables are stored and accessed.
 It has a set of subcommands:

 - [`create`](#create): This command is used to create a new environment.
 - [`delete`](#delete): This command is used to delete an existing environment.